alessio/unixtools/README.md

 Run or postpone a command, depending on how much time elapsed from the last successful run.

+## mcd

+Change the current directory to DIR.
+Also, create intermediate directories as required.

 ## refiles

 This was inspired by @niemeyer's [remv](http://niemeyer.net/remv).